Western influence on Qing dynasty paintings

 During the Qing dynasty, interactions with the West led to western influences on the paintings of the era, resulting in a style that blended elements of both the East and the West.
-Western influences on Qing dynasty paintings were most prominent during the reigns of the Kangxi, Yongzheng, and Qianlong emperors, following the arrival of more Jesuit missionaries to Qing China.
-These paintings, blending elements of Chinese art and Western art, included many portrait paintings but were not entirely limited to just portraiture.
+These influences on Qing dynasty paintings were most prominent during the reigns of the Kangxi, Yongzheng, and Qianlong emperors, following the arrival of Jesuit missionaries to Qing China.
+These paintings included portrait paintings but were not limited to just portraiture.

-Historical context
+History

-Western influence on Qing Dynasty paintings was contextualized by Qing China’s interactions with the rest of the world from the late 17th century to the 18th century.
-On the one hand, Jesuit missionaries had started their conversion since Ming China.
-On the other hand, Qing emperors finally stabilized their reign after forty years of chaos in the early years of the dynasty.
-The reign of three emperors in particular— Kangxi, Yongzheng, and Qianlong, witnessed the rise of Western influence brought by Jesuit missionaries on imperial paintings for Qing emperors.
-Jesuit missionaries were sent by the Society of Jesus "founded in 1540 with the express purpose of converting the heathen overseas" to China in 1583, when China was still ruled by Ming emperors.
-These Jesuit missionaries were well-trained by the Society of Jesus with the education of broad knowledge beyond Catholicism to be capable of "draw(ing) connections between different branches of their knowledge to be able to analyze and defend their faith.”
-This education of Jesuit missionaries laid the foundation for their ability to instruct European painting techniques in the Qing court.
+Western influence on Qing Dynasty art was informed by Qing China’s interactions with the rest of the world from the late 17th century to the 18th century.
+Jesuit missionaries had been in China since the Ming period.
+These Jesuit missionaries were trained by the Society of Jesus with the education of knowledge beyond Catholicism, capable of "draw(ing) connections between different branches of their knowledge to be able to analyze and defend their faith.”
+This education of Jesuit missionaries brought European painting techniques to Qing court.
+The reign of three emperors in particular - Kangxi, Yongzheng, and Qianlong, saw the rise of Western influence brought by Jesuit missionaries on imperial paintings for Qing emperors.

-When practicing their converting mission in China, Jesuit missionaries held a top-down strategy to seek the support of the upper class, especially the emperors, as the key to converting China since they arrived in China in the 16th century, believing that converting the elite would lead to ripple effects throughout China.
-Building close relationships with the Qing emperors thus became a priority of Jesuit missionaries in Qing’s reign.
-While Qing emperors had little interest in Catholicism, Jesuit missionaries applied the use of secular knowledge to gain the favor of the Qing emperors.
-Their expertise in various disciplines such as astronomy and cartography enabled them to gain Qing emperors' trust and admiration, though limited to the aspects of their pragmatic knowledge instead of their belief.
-As Qing emperors showed particular interest in European painting style, Jesuit missionaries in the Qing court were willing to please the emperors with their European painting techniques.
+Jesuit missionaries held a top-down strategy to seek the support of the upper class, especially the emperors, whose support was key to converting in China.
+Building close relationships with the emperors became a priority of missionaries.
+While the emperors had little interest in Catholicism, the missionaries applied secular knowledge to gain their favor.
+The missionaries expertise in various disciplines such as astronomy and cartography enabled them to gain Qing emperors' trust and admiration, avoiding direct discussion of beliefs.
+Qing emperors showed interest in European painting style and Jesuit missionaries were willing to teach the emperors about their European painting techniques.